-A target table record can be recalled by picking from a list of all the values using the TARGET TABLE softkey followed by the SEARCH softkey it is in any be also be "quick accessed" directly by entering the Target ID value followed by the TARGET TABLE softkey .
-Alternatively, the Shared Data server can be used to activate target records stored in the Target Table.
-Refer to the Shared Data Access section of Appendix D, Communications for specific instructions.
+A target table record can be recalled by picking from a list of all the values using the TARGET TABLE softkey (followed by the SEARCH softkey (fig.).
+It may be also be "quick accessed" directly by entering the Target ID value followed by the TARGET TABLE softkey (for a list of all the values).
+Alternatively, the Shared Data server can be used to activate tare records stored in the Tare Table.
+Refer to the Shared Data Access section of Appendix C, Communications for specific instructions.

 A printed report of the records in the Target Table is available through the REPORTS softkey .
 This procedure is explained later in this chapter.
 The content of the Target Table is available as a .csv (comma separated value) and can be transferred to a USB memory stick by accessing the file transfer function available through the USB softkey on the home screen.
-Refer to Chapter 2, Operation, for full details of the USB file transfer function.
+Refer to Chapter 2, Operation, for full details the USB file transfer function.